Last updated Oct 5 2024. Edited by Herb Johnson, (c) Herb Johnson, with content written by myself, Lee Hart and others.

 ALSO There's a Clock kit front-panel, described on the Lee Hart's ordering Web page.

-AGAIN: Purchase direct from Lee Hart on his Membership Card ordering Web page at this link.
+Purchase direct from Lee Hart on his Membership Card ordering Web page as above, or contact him at his email address as above.

 Small size, ordinary components, assembly manual for hands-on building.
 The front panel and CPU boards stack to fit in an Altoids tin.
 (Rev I stack shown.)
 The front panel cover board (optional) fits over the Altoids lid.